-- The Board of BeyondHousing has responsibility for ensuring compliance with legal and regulatory requirements at a Governance level. - This policy is operational and therefore the Chief Executive Officer (CEO) is responsible for ensuring: - Appropriate and effective policies and systems are in place to operationalise legal and regulatory requirements and therefore implement this policy in accordance with that responsibility. - o All managers and workplace participants are aware of this policy - o Provide support for workplace participants to undertake their responsibilities under this policy - The CEO may delegate specific responsibility to managers or workplace participants to ensure that the objectives relating to this policy are met. - Managers and Team Leaders are responsible to inform workplace participants about their responsibilities under this policy. - All workplace participants are responsible to familiarise themselves with this policy and comply with its requirements.
+- The Board of Beyond Housing has responsibility for ensuring compliance with legal and regulatory requirements at a Governance level. - This policy is operational and therefore the Chief Executive Officer (CEO) is responsible for ensuring: - Appropriate and effective policies and systems are in place to operationalise legal and regulatory requirements and therefore implement this policy in accordance with that responsibility. - o All managers and workplace participants are aware of this policy. - o Support for workplace participants to undertake their responsibilities under this policy is provided. - The CEO may delegate specific responsibility to managers or workplace participants to ensure that the objectives relating to this policy are met. - Managers and Team Leaders are responsible for informing workplace participants about their responsibilities under this policy. - All workplace participants are responsible to familiarise themselves with this policy and comply with its requirements.